dkandalov/dkandalov.github.io/_posts/2018-11-28-type-variance-of-an-assignment.md

 val x2: B = <s>readB()</s>readA() // compilation error
 </kotlin>

-The difference here is that `readA` and `readB` functions have their own types:
+The difference compared to using objects directly is that `readA` and `readB` functions have their own types:
 <kotlin>
 val x1: () -> A = <s>::readA</s> ::readB // ok
 val x2: () -> B = <s>::readB</s> ::readA // compilation error